 I’m also giving the Enermax ETS-T50 a Techspin Platinum award for it’s first-of-a-kind, beautiful design and amazing CPU cooling ability.
 This is certainly a market first and the sleeved cabling was appreciated.
 From here, Enermax should deck the next model out with RGB LEDs with syncing integration, along with software to control it and multiple fans, as white is really suited for reflecting colors and gives system builders more design options.

 The cooler main screws need to get an update to stronger material and easier to attach, so hopefully they can address this.
 Given this, should you buy it, even if it’s the first fully white air cooled option for white builds?
 Yes, at the 60 dollar price point, 48 on sale, you can’t beat it for its cooling potential and making a stunning centerpiece in your case.
 It’s very quiet, has attractive nicely bright LEDs, and overall, very well built.
+If you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.

 Even at full load on my i3-8100 it was barely audible, with the glass off and it sitting next to me.
 At full speed you can hear it but it’s not noisy at all.
 Leave me your comments on what you think of this cooler in the comments below.
 For me I think the Enermax ETS-T50 will make an excellent part of an all white build, and am super excited for the next step of this project, so stay tuned.